vanHeemstraSystems/template-default-repository-demo/300/600/README.md

 <br/>SPACELIFT_API_KEY_ID=01JMMMBYVHKJP25KE6QHVXM2PY
 <br/>SPACELIFT_API_KEY_SECRET=[your-secret-value] (mark as sensitive)

+You can clear previous runs in Spacelift.
+Here's how:

+I. In Spacelift UI:
+- Go to your stack
+- Click "Settings"
+- Scroll down to "Danger Zone"
+- Look for "Clear run history"
+- Click "Clear history"

+II.
+What this does:
+- Removes all previous runs
+- Keeps your stack configuration
+- Keeps your environment variables
+- Gives you a clean slate

+III.
+After clearing:
+- Your run history will be empty
+- You can trigger a fresh run
+- No old failed runs will be visible

 - **IMPORTANT**: Click **Trigger** for the ```template-default-repository-demo``` to force a lookup of the repository on GitHub.

 3. Configure Spacelift to use these files.